Cruel Intentions: Canceled 2016 sequel series

-2024 reboot series
+Television series

 In October 2021, a television series reboot of Cruel Intentions was in development for IMDb TV (now Amazon Freevee).
 In April 2023, the reboot was given a series order.
 It premiered on Amazon Prime Video on November 21, 2024, but was canceled after one season.

 Musical

 A 1990s jukebox musical by Kumble, Rosin, and Ross, was first staged in 2015.
 After two runs in Los Angeles and a pop-up engagement in New York, Cruel Intentions: The '90s Musical made its Off-Broadway debut at the Greenwich Village nightclub Le Poisson Rouge in November 2017 and ran through April 2018.
 Set to pop and rock hits of the 1990s and songs from the film's soundtrack, the plot follows the manipulations of Sebastian Valmont and Kathryn Merteuil, out to destroy anyone who gets in their way.